productrealization/apptentive-ios/README.md

 * T-Mobile customized version of Apptentive SDK is maintained as Cocoa Pod named __apptentive-ios-tmo__.
 * Spec for __apptentive-ios-tmo__ is stored at https://github.com/productrealization/tmo-app-pod-specs
-* Apptentive versions it's SDK with a 3 number format (e.g. 4.0.7) so we version it by adding fourth number (e.g. 4.0.7.1).
+* Apptentive versions its SDK with a 3 number format (e.g. 4.0.7) so we version our releases by adding fourth number (e.g. 4.0.7.1).
 This way we know which apptentive-ios version our release is based on.
 * Our customizations are stored in branch `tmo-app-customizations`

 ## HOWTO